vtex/xpt/README.md

     └── blocks.json
 ```

-The `manifest.json` declares both builders and the dependency on `vtex.shelf` and `vtex.product-summary`, since the app want to extend the Dream Store `shelf` block.
+The `manifest.json` declares both builders and the dependency on `vtex.shelf` and `vtex.product-summary` since the app wants to extend the Dream Store `shelf` block.

 ```jsonc
 {